-Development should not exceed the preferred maximum street wall heights as shown on Maps 1, 2, 3A and 3B unless all the following requirements are met, to the satisfaction of the Responsible Authority:
+Development should not exceed the preferred maximum street wall heights as shown on Maps 1, 2, 3A and 3B unless all the following built form outcomes are achieved, to the satisfaction of the Responsible Authority:

-- the proposed street wall height provides an appropriate transition, scaling down to the interface with a heritage building; - the proposed street wall height does not visually overwhelm the adjoining heritage building; and - the proposed street wall height provides an appropriate transition, scaling down to the interface with low rise residential areas.
+- an appropriate transition, scaling down to the interface with a heritage building; - avoid visually overwhelming the adjoining heritage building; and - an appropriate transition, scaling down to the interface with low rise residential areas.

-Infill development adjoining a heritage building should match the parapet height of the adjoining building for a minimum of 6 metres in length.
+Infill development abutting a heritage building should match the parapet height of the adjoining building for a minimum of 6 metres in length.